stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### What?

+For apps that run on cloud infrastructure, you should treat them and the underlying infrastructure as disposable resources.
+Your apps should be able to handle the temporary loss of underlying infrastructure and should be able to gracefully shut down and restart.

 Applications respond to SIGTERM correctly.

 #### 1. The app doesn't shut down on SIGTERM, but it gracefully terminates connections